 Accordingly, the Government proposed expanding the list of countries exempted from e-visas; increasing the duration of e-visas to 90 days, valid for single or multiple entries; and increasing the temporary stay period for visitors entering under unilateral visa exemption from 15 days to 45 days.

-However, in addition to the above proposed amendments, travel companies reported that they still spend a lot of time on visa procedures for international visitors.
+However, in addition to the above proposed amendments, travel agencies reported that they still spend a lot of time on visa procedures for international visitors.

-During this process, the guests had to wait a long time and were explained that it was due to a lack of staff, the staff doing the procedures had to “change shifts and were busy”.
-Therefore, the immigration procedures at the airport gate took the guests an additional 3 hours, so it was not until 7:30-8:00 pm that the couple returned to the hotel,” said the leader of the travel company.
+During this process, the guests had to wait a long time and it was explained that the reason was due to a lack of staff, the staff doing the procedures had to change shifts and were busy.
+Therefore, the immigration procedures at the airport gate took the guests another 3 hours, so the couple did not return to the hotel until 7:30-8:00 pm," said the travel company leader.

 As of 2019, there are more than 40 countries and territories issuing visas on arrival to Vietnamese citizens.